Finding a Top Financial Advisor Firm in Clayton, Missouri

 In 1990, after working at a financial education and planning center for Chase Manhattan Bank in New York City, Katherine Linze set up her own financial shop in Clayton with a focus on families.
 Today, the firm employs a total of 41 people and has three locations.
 Linze is the majority owner through a trust, while other staffers also hold stakes.

 Matter Family seeks to help families manage their wealth from generation to generation.
 It does this by providing investment and wealth management services, including creating and managing pooled private funds.
 It also helps families develop financial skills, share values and communicate.
 It is unique in that it meets with clients at least quarterly.

 The firm’s primary strategy is to use diversification to reduce volatility while maintaining strong returns.
 It has its own investment committee but also relies on Asset Consulting Group for research and modeling.
 Except for the private funds it manages, all assets under its management are on a non-discretionary basis, which means the firm does not have pre-approval for making trades.

 Correct Capital Wealth Management

 Correct Capital Wealth Management has grown quite a bit for a firm that was only founded a few years ago.
 Its founder, Brian Pultman, worked at Wells Fargo Advisors for 25 years, during which time Barron’s named him one of America's Top 1200 Financial Advisors six times.
-In addition, two other advisors are on board at Correct Capital.
-Altogether, the team has one certified financial planner (CFP), one accredited investment fiduciary (AIF), one certified public accountant (CPA) and one certified retirement counselor (CRC).
+Altogether, the team has two certified financial planners (CFPs), one accredited investment fiduciary (AIF) and one certified public accountant (CPA).

 This fee-based firm has a $500,000 account minimum, but its client base is a split between individuals with and without a high net worth.
 In addition to individuals, the practice serves pension and profit-sharing plans, trusts and estates.